Metarract/Metabot/README.md

 DISCORD_BOT_TOKEN=<token string>
 TWITCH_BOT_SECRET=<client secret>
 TWITCH_BOT_CLIENT_ID=<client id>
-TWITCH_BOT_USERNAME=<twitch user>
-TWITCH_BOT_TOKEN=oauth:<oauth token>
+TWITCH_BOT_USERNAME=<bot username>
+TWITCH_BOT_TOKEN=<oauth:token>
 TWITCH_BOT_CHANNELS=<comma,separated,channel,list>
 ```

+Naturally, any of these secrets can be listed as environment variables on your executing node as well.

-This token can be found in the [Discord developer portal](https://discordapp.com/developers/applications) in the bot you've created under your application.
-Alternatively, setting it as an environment variable will also work.
+The Discord token can be found in the [Discord Developer Portal](https://discordapp.com/developers/applications) in the bot you've created under your application.

+Twitch secret + client id can be found under the [Twitch Developer Console](https://dev.twitch.tv/console) under the bot you've created.
+Your oauth token must be generated under the bot account you will be logging in as, [here](https://twitchapps.com/tmi/).

 ### Adding new commands